shabihish/propensity-evaluation/evaluation/README.md

 -   `main.py`: The main entry point for running evaluations.
 -   `agent.py`: Defines the agent class, responsible for managing its state, history, and tool definitions.
 -   `executor.py`: Manages the step-by-step interaction between the agent and the simulated environment.
+-   `validation_executor.py`: Manages **single-step** validation probes into the agent's behavior in the simulated environment.
+Not used for simulations by default.
 -   `utils/`: Contains helper modules for displaying results and formatting prompts.

 ## How to Run an Evaluation